-Hydrogen peroxide forms a very interesting gauche structure.
-Therefore two O-H planes lie perpendicular to each other.
-But the structure of the solid slightly modified by hydrogen bonding.
+In hydrogen peroxide (H2O2) structure, two O-H planes lie perpendicular to each other.
+But the solid structural formula is slightly modified by intermolecular hydrogen bonding.

 The valence shell electron configuration of oxygen